 Some simple, free coloring pages – not super educational, but could be fun to include while you play some of the videos linked above!

 Scrambled sentences are a great way to get students thinking about the language!
-I love this set because not only do they have to put the words in order, once they have all of their sentences they put those in order to create a logical paragraph about the history of Cinco de Mayo.
+With this set not only do they have to put the words in order, once they have all of their sentences they put those in order to create a logical paragraph about the history of Cinco de Mayo.
 Tons of great language practice, plus real facts about the holiday!

 Need another reading option for your students?
-This infographic and glyph is a great set to help your students learn about the holiday and show their understanding in a non-traditional manner!
+This infographic and coloring sheet is a great set to help your students learn about the holiday and show their understanding in a non-traditional manner!

 Want a print & go option to save you time?
 Check out this bundle of 6 different activities!
 Use them as stations or split up the activities over a few days!